Mijanès: 1944 Pic de la Camisette air crash

 On 5 December 1944 a British Douglas Dakota III aircraft, serial number FL588, of the Royal Air Force crashed on the Pic de la Camisette, a mountain close to the commune of Mijanès, Ariège, in the French Pyrenees.
 It was on a military transport operation during World War II.

 The Dakota was piloted by three RAF pilots.
 In total twenty-three airmen were on board, including twenty members of the Glider Pilot Regiment.
 Only six airmen survived the incident; sixteen died in the crash, another died within hours from his injuries.
 In spite of serious wounds, two of the survivors managed to reach the village of Mijanès to get help for the other survivors.

 FL588 originated from RAF Northolt in West London.
-Two Dakota planes took off at 09:00 on 5 December on a course for Marseilles transporting 20 glider pilots en route to India, who were trained to pilot Horsa and Hamilcar gliders to carry men and equipment.
+Two Dakota planes took off at 09:00 on 5 December on a course for Marseille transporting 20 glider pilots en route to India, who were trained to pilot Horsa and Hamilcar gliders to carry men and equipment.